Manacaster/hexy/README.md

         VITE_SUPABASE_URL=YOUR_SUPABASE_URL
         VITE_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY
         ```
-    -   You will also need to run the SQL queries from the previous step to set up the necessary database tables.
+    -   Run the SQL queries provided in the `supabase_setup` directory to create the necessary tables and policies. *(Note: We will be adding these files in a future commit.)*

 4.  **Run the Development Server:**
     ```bash